Nalanda mahavihara: Early history of the city of Nalanda (1200 BCE–300 CE)

-The history of Nalanda in the 1st-millennium BCE is linked to the nearby city of Rajagriha (modern Rajgir) – the capital of Magadha and on the trade routes of ancient India.
-Early Buddhist texts state that Buddha visited a town near Rajagriha called Nalanda on his preregrinations.
+Early Buddhist texts state that Buddha visited a town near Rajagriha (modern Rajgir – the capital of Magadha) called Nalanda on his peregrinations.
 He delivered lectures in a nearby mango grove named Pavarika and one of his two chief disciples, Shariputra, was born in the area and later attained nirvana there.
-These Buddhist texts were written down centuries after the death of the Buddha, are not consistent in either the name or the relative location.
+These Buddhist texts were written down centuries after the death of the Buddha, are not consistent in either the name or the relative locations.
 For example, texts such as the Mahasudassana Jataka states that Nalaka or Nalakagrama is about a yojana (10 miles) from Rajagriha, while texts such as Mahavastu call the place Nalanda-gramaka and place it half a yojana away.
 A Buddhist text Nikayasamgraha does state that emperor Ashoka established a vihara (monastery) at Nalanda.
 However, archaeological excavations so far have not yielded any monuments from Ashoka period or from another 600 years after his death.

 Chapter 2.7 of the Jaina text Sutrakritanga states that Nalanda is a "suburb" of capital Rajagriha, has numerous buildings, and this is where Mahavira (6th/5th century BCE) spent fourteen varshas – a term that refers to a traditional retreat during monsoons for the monks in Indian religions.
 This is corroborated in the Kalpasutra, another cherished text in Jainism.
 However, other than the mention of Nalanda, Jaina texts do not provide further details, nor were they written down for nearly a millennium after Mahavira's death.
 Like the Buddhist texts, this has raised questions about reliability and whether the current Nalanda is same as the one in Jaina texts.
 According to Scharfe, though the Buddhist and Jaina texts generate problems with place identification, it is "virtually certain" that the modern Nalanda is near or the site these texts are referring to.